s41r4j/phomber/README.md

 <br>

-<h1 align=center>PH0MBER: osint framework</h1>

 <br>

 ## What is PH0MBER?

-- `PH0MBER` is a one-stop tool for your information gathering and reconnaissance needs
+- `PH0MBER` is an __osint framework__, which is one-stop tool for your information gathering and reconnaissance needs
-- It can help you gather multiple types of information (such as phone numbers, ip addr, whois, etc.) from various publicly available sources about the target
+- It can help you gather information (such as phone numbers, ip address, domain name info, etc.) from various publicly available sources about the target
-> Previously, `PH0MBER` was a tool used to gather information about a phone number, but now it has been upgraded to a ___framework___ with many _scanners_ available!